LiskHQ/lisk-docs/docs/about-lisk/fees.md

 The actual amount of this fee depends on the following input values:

-1. The **signed transaction** serialized according to the standard Ethereum transaction RLP encoding.
+1. The **signed transaction** is serialized according to the standard Ethereum transaction RLP encoding.
 2. The **current Ethereum base fee** and/or blob base fee (trustlessly relayed from Ethereum).
 3. Two **scalar parameters** that independently scale the base fee and blob base fee.

 #### L1 Data Fee calculation
-The L1 data fee is claculated according to the following formula:
+The L1 data fee is calculated according to the following formula:

 ```
 l1_data_fee = tx_compressed_size * weighted_gas_price